gntyu/react-bootstrap-monthrangepicker/README.md

 ## Getting Started

 1. Install the needed peer dependencies:
-   `npm install --save bootstrap-daterangepicker react jquery moment prop-types`
+   `npm install --save bootstrap-monthrangepicker react jquery moment prop-types`

 2. Install the module with:
-   `npm install --save react-bootstrap-daterangepicker`
+   `npm install --save react-bootstrap-monthrangepicker`

 3. Include the bootstrap@3 css and fonts in your project.
    (aka `import 'bootstrap/dist/css/bootstrap.css';`)

-4. Include the bootstrap-daterangepicker css in your project.
+4. Include the bootstrap-monthrangepicker css in your project.
-   (aka `import 'bootstrap-daterangepicker/daterangepicker.css';`)
+   (aka `import 'bootstrap-monthrangepicker/daterangepicker.css';`)

 5. This is a commonjs library.
 You will need a tool like browserify/webpack/etc to build your code.